Kyrellos-Salib/build-ibmstreams/README.md

 #### IBM Cloud Private for Data: Streams add-on instance

 A provisioned IBM Streams add-on is required.
 You must provide your IBM Cloud Private for Data URL in order for this extension to connect to your add-on instance.
-Enter your url in the __build-ibmstreams__ package settings and select __IBM Cloud Private for Data Streams addon__.
+Enter your url in the __build-ibmstreams__ package settings and select __IBM Cloud Private for Data Streams addon__ in the __Build and submit__ dropdown.

 If you need to provision an add-on, start [here](https://www.ibm.com/support/knowledgecenter/SSQNUZ_current/com.ibm.icpdata.doc/streams/intro.html) and follow the instructions.